flub78/multitenant/doc/test_environments.md

 Note that the TenantsController test try to create and delete two tenants, named autotest and autotest2.

 When tests are running on the jenkins server itself, I am not really keen on giving the jenkins user root privileges.
 The clean way of doing it would implies deploying containers or VM on which jenkins has full control.
-For the moment, the Apache server is statically configured with two virtual hosts on tenants.com and test.tenants.com.
+For the moment, the Apache server is statically configured with two virtual hosts on tenants.com and test.tenants.com or any other domain and subdomain.

+Note that the tests should depend on some environment variable to define

+CENTRAL_APPLICATION_DOMAIN
+TEST_TENANT_APPLICATION_DOMAIN

 ## End to End tests on deployment